AmaraRao19/News_Topic_Classifier_Using_BERT/README.md

 - Used **BERT (`bert-base-uncased`)** due to strong performance on NLP tasks.
 - Subset of dataset used to **fit GPU memory**.
-- Batch size = 4, 1 epoch, fp16 enabled → reduces memory usage.
+- Batch size = 4, 1 epoch, fp16 enabled .
 - Evaluation metrics: **Accuracy & F1-Score (weighted)**.
 - Deployment: **Gradio** for interactive testing.